juliehutchinson001/udacity_google_scholarship/reflections.md

 ## Flexbox CSS Layout

 >- Before flexbox came along, using floats were meant to wrap text around images.
 Floats require clear fixes to prevent containing elements from collapsing.
->-
->-
+With inline-block display you're always fighting with the default display created by the browser.
+>- Flexbox - Flexible Box Layout is a set of css properties that proved a flexible way to layout page content.
+The most important terms used in flexbox are:

+>>- Flex Containers
+>>- Flex Items

+>- __Flex Containers__ sets the context for flexbox layout.
 >-
 >-